nocobase/docs/docs/en-US/handbook/users/index.md

 ![](https://static-docs.nocobase.com/44bf40f56b45d4dd96c424fb08082cf6.png)

-In addition, you can also add various different blocks of the https://static-docs.nocobase.com collection to manage https://static-docs.nocobase.com, such as table blocks:
+In addition, you can also add various different blocks of the users collection to manage users, such as table blocks:

 ![](https://static-docs.nocobase.com/76b5a4652f869541a9e8f18a4568a7c9.png)